ajxs/yamaha_dx97/README.md

-# Yamaha DX9/7 Alternate Firmware ROM
+# Yamaha DX9/7 Alternative Firmware ROM

 ## What is this?

-This is an alternate firmware ROM for the Yamaha DX9 synthesiser.
-Its aim is to make the DX9's functionality more closely match that of the DX7 by restoring features that were intentionally restricted in the firmware, such as increasing the operator count to six, and adding a pitch envelope generator.
+DX9/7 is an alternative firmware ROM for the Yamaha DX9 synthesiser.
+Its aim is to uplift the DX9's functionality to more closely match that of the DX7.
+It restores features that were intentionally restricted in the firmware, such as increasing the operator count to six, and adding a pitch envelope generator.
 This ROM makes the synth properly patch-compatible with the DX7.

 This is not a patch for the existing DX9 firmware, it is an entirely new firmware ROM.
 It has been assembled from the original binary, together with code from the DX7's V1.8 ROM, as well as new code written from scratch.

 ### New Features:
 * Makes the DX9 able to play DX7 patches.
 * Restores the use of all six operators.
-* The synth is now sensitive to velocity of incoming MIDI notes.
+* The synth is now sensitive to the velocity of incoming MIDI notes.
 * Implements the DX7's pitch EG.
 * Implements DX7 style operator scaling.
 * Implements DX7 style portamento/glissando.